MrPrattASH/Game_Design_In_Construct_3/LG3_Advanced_behaviours_Construct 3/module_0_3D_FPS_Timers/README.md

 ![Screenshot 2022-12-09 at 11 10 40](https://user-images.githubusercontent.com/101632496/206678239-4c767a1e-be4f-49c9-8ea8-a45ec720d5e2.png)

 2. Rename this tomato to "SupertomatoPickup", then open it in the animations editor.
-Using the "paintbucket" tool, change the tomato's colour to something new, I'm choosing yellow.
+Using the "paintbucket" tool, change the tomato's red colour to something different ( I'm choosing yellow)
-* If you change the "tolerance" slider when using the paintbucket to something high, like 300+, you'll change the red colour AND red-ish colours in a single click.
+* When you have the painbucket selected, there is a slider at the top of the animation editor called "tolerance" If you change the "tolerance" slider when using the paintbucket to something high, like 300+, you'll change the red colour AND red-ish colours in a single click.
 If the tolerance were set at "1", then only that exact shade of red gets replaced.
-* be sure to change both the "back" and "right" animation frames
+* be sure to change the colour of both the "back" and "right" animation frames

 3. Drag the supertomato somewhere on the layout for the player to pickup.
 4. on the properties panel of the super tomato, remove the the destroy outside layout behaviour and bullet behaviour on the super tomato.